KhronosGroup/glTF/extensions/Khronos/KHR_glsl_view_projection_buffer/README.md

 uniform mat4 u_modelInverse;  // MODELINVERSE
 ```

-The following semantic uniforms are not allowed inside the vertex shader code and are replaced as follows:
+The following uniform semantics are not allowed inside the vertex shader code and are replaced as follows:

 Semantic uniform             | Replacement
 -----------------------------|-------------------------------------